JanNeuendorf/lorevault/README.md

 **This can also be used to manage your dotfiles.**

 ## Getting Started
-You can install lorevault using Cargo.
+You can install the latest version using Cargo.
 ```bash
 cargo install --git https://github.com/JanNeuendorf/lorevault
 ```